rhanks1/Blackjack/README.md

 hands.
 The Deck class is a subclass of Stack that has a few extra methods that you would expect decks to have.
 I used the Deck class to represent a deck of 52 playing cards.

-I decided to use python because it is objected oriented and easy to use for both developers and users.

-I decided to use unittest for all unittesting because it does not require the user to install any modules in order to use it.